 *If using 2% or 1% reduced fat milk then reduce 1/4 cup water and take milk instead.

 - Microwave water and milk in a coffee mug for 30 seconds, it should be warm to touch and not hot.
-This step is very important for yeast to proof well.
+This step is very important for active dry yeast to proof well.

 - Add sugar and yeast and mix well.
 Let it sit for 15 minutes.
 The yeast mixture should be frothy at the end of 15 minutes (Pic 1).
 If not, start the process again.